 First of all, why not?
 I mean, these are some of the most delicious foods you can eat.
 But, in case you didn’t know, they also are staples for Italians … and tourists visiting Italy.
 However, the kind of pizza and gelato you may be used to isn’t what we cooked.
 Only the freshest ingredients and simplest methods were to be used during our class.
 Another reason we chose this option!

 We learned all about some of the traditional types of pizzas Italians eat – including Marinara (tomato sauce only) and Margherita (tomato sauce, mozzarella, and basil).
 And we also were surprised to find out the freshest gelato isn’t the really fluffy ones you see in shops.
 It is actually a bit denser.

-Chefs for a Night
+Chefs for a Night in Rome

 Learning to Make Gelato